 Implementation Strategy 3.2d: Identify and plan for investments and infrastructure necessary to support redevelopment of key sites in downtown.
 (Consistent with Economic Strategy 2.1f.)

-Implementation Steps: (1) As part of the master plans in Strategy 2.1e, identify investments necessary to implement the master plans.
-(2) Work funding for the infrastructure investments into the Capital Improvements Plan
+Implementation Steps: (1) As identified in the Economy Element, Strategy 2.1e, identify investments necessary to implement the master plans.
+(2) Identify and include available funding for the infrastructure investments into the Capital Improvements Plan.